 Who vs. Whom

-Relative pronouns can be tricky, mostly because many writers are unclear about the specific rules regarding their use.
-Who and whom have garnered quite the reputation in the college classroom, and students often decide to completely eliminate whom from their vocabulary simply because they don’t understand how and when to use it.
+Overview: Relative pronouns, such as who and whom, can be tricky because many writers are unclear about the specific rules regarding their use.
+Students often decide to completely eliminate whom from their vocabulary simply because they don’t understand how and when to use it.
 This handout will go over when to use each pronoun in different types of sentences and also give quick tips for remembering their different functions.

 Who vs. Whom: The Basics

-Last semester I took an instructor who was the recipient of an award.
+- Last semester I took a class with an instructor who was the recipient of an award.

 Subject and Object Pronouns

 When deciding whether to use who or whom, it is important to first recognize that who is used in reference to the subject of a sentence, and whom is used in reference to the object of a sentence.
 The subject is what performs the action in the sentence, and the object is the receiver of the action.
 Therefore, who relates to “he,” “she,” and “we” while whom relates to the pronouns “him,” “her,” and “us.”
-An easy way to remember this is to try to position object pronouns as subjects as shown in this example: “Him doesn’t like orange juice.”
-This should sound obviously incorrect to your ear, and that is because the word “him” can never perform an action; it must always receive it.
-The same goes for whom.
 In the following sentence, whom is the object of “cared for,” while “Michael” is the subject.

 This also goes for questions that begin with who or whom.
 Again, if you are not sure what acts as the subject or object in the clause, rephrase the question as a statement, replacing who/whom with he or him, and see which one fits.
 Take a look at the examples below: